 This is my honest how-to guide on everything to consider before you move to the Netherlands.
 I studied, lived and worked in Leiden first, then worked in the Hague, then moved to Amsterdam and worked there.
 While I don’t have experience living in other places in the Netherlands than those mentioned above, this advice applies to all places in the Netherlands.

-Practical Tips for Moving to the Netherlands (2018)
+Practical Tips for Moving to the Netherlands (updates for 2019)

 - Housing in the Netherlands

 - What’s BSN Number & Registration in the Netherlands

 - How to Open a Bank Account in the Netherlands

 - How to Get a Health Insurance in the Netherlands